Amitus hesperidum: Distribution

-This wasp is a native of India, Sri Lanka, Pakistan, Hong Kong, Szechuen, Java and Malaysia.
+This wasp is a native of India, Sri Lanka, Pakistan, Hong Kong, Sichuan, Java and Malaysia.
 It has been introduced to Guam, Venezuela, Mexico and the United States (Texas, Florida and Hawaii) for the purpose of controlling the citrus blackfly.

 Description

 Both males and females have a shiny black thorax and abdomen less than one millimetre long.
 The antennae have ten segments and in the female, the last three are widened making the antennae club-shaped.
 The males have longer antennae of a uniform width, curved, with all segments longer than they are wide and covered with short bristly hairs.
 Both antennae and legs are straw coloured and the hind tarsi have five segments.
 The wings are shiny and translucent.